F1 Circuit Contracts: How Long Will Each Grand Prix Stay on the calendar?

 Melbourne was already signed up to continue hosting Formula 1 until 2035 following a contract extension signed in June 2022.
 Just six months later, that deal was extended by a further two seasons, to 2037 – meaning the Australian Grand Prix has the longest contract of any event on the calendar.

 As part of its latest deal, the Australian Grand Prix will return to the season-opening slot for at least four of the next 15 seasons.
-400,000 attended the 2022 race weekend and from 2023 the crowds will be treated to even more support race action, with Formula 2 and Formula 3 set to race at Albert Park for the first time.
+Attendance figures have been at record levels in recent years, with the 2024 figure reaching almost 450,000.
+Since 2023, the Melbourne crowds have been treated treated to even more support race action, with Formula 2 and Formula 3 becoming a part of the Albert Park race weekend for the first time.

 Leave a Comment